FirespriteLtd/website/site/content/careers/_index.md

   show: true
   title: Build the future.
   body: >-
-    We're ambitious, forward facing studio based in the heart of the game development scene in Liverpool, UK.
+    We're an ambitious, future facing studio based in the heart of the game development scene in Liverpool, UK.
 We have a strong focus on culture here at Firesprite, built around the core values of being brave, entrepreneurial, professional, inclusive and responsive in our mission to become one of the